-At the end of the summer term, the prospective Year 9s are invited in for a day and a half.
+At the end of the summer term, the prospective Year 9s are invited in for a day.
 This is called Sesame.
-They engage in team building activities, meet the House teams and are tested.
-This ordinarily involves all of the common room.
+They engage in team building activities and meet the House teams.
+All Senior School Teaching Staff and HoMs should be available to assist on this day.